 - “Nesting” audiences, where we take a 2% audience, identify the 1% members inside of it, then subtract the 1%ers out so we’re left with a pure 2% audience

-These sorts of super-targeted audiences allow us to optimize performance at a level most other advertisers can’t do, but they also allow us to avoid audience fatigue for far longer than we would otherwise be able to do.
+These sorts of super-targeted audiences allow us to optimize campaign performance at a level most other advertisers can’t do, but they also allow us to avoid audience fatigue for far longer than we would otherwise be able to do.
 It’s an essential strategy for maximum performance.

 We do so much audience segmentation and targeting work that we built a tool to make it easier.
 Audience Builder Express lets us create hundreds of lookalike audiences with incredibly granular targeting in seconds.
 It also allows us to alter the value of certain audiences just enough so that Facebook can better target the super-high value prospects.